OrenGitHub/COMPILATION_IDC_FOR_STUDENTS/FOLDER_2_EXERCISES/EX4/EX4.md

 that supports multiple source languages (C, CPP, C#, Go, etc.) and multiple destination targets (x86, ARM, MIPS, x86_64, sparc, etc.).
-Its [bitcode](https://llvm.org/docs/LangRef.html) (or intermediate representation) was designed as a language-independent high-level portable assembley language.
+Its [bitcode](https://llvm.org/docs/LangRef.html) (or intermediate representation) was designed as a language-independent, high-level portable assembley.
 We are going to translate Poseidon programs into a human readable (\*.ll) file.
 Then, in order to check you work, the (\*.ll) file will be translated to a proper bitcode (\*.bc) file, and linked with clang to a native executable.